makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 ~~~

-Use brackets (actually parentheses) to group to force the order of evaluation
+Use parentheses to group to force the order of evaluation
 if it differs from the default, or to set your own order.